PirateNetwork/pirate/README.md

 Running & Using ZERO
 --------------------
-After a successfully building, the ZERO binaries are stored in `./src`.
+After successfully building, the ZERO binaries are stored in `./src`.
 The two important binaries are `zcashd` and `zcash-cli`.

 Your wallet will be created (on first zcashd run) in: ~/.zero/wallet.zero Please backup your wallet often and keep it safe.